Itamar Ben-Gvir: Minister of National Security

+Resignation and return to government

 On 16 January 2025, Ben-Gvir held a press conference in which he announced his intention to resign as minister and withdraw Otzma Yehudit from the coalition if the government accepted the three-phase ceasefire proposal.
 The proposal was accepted, and Ben-Gvir subsequently resigned alongside his party's ministers when the ceasefire went into effect on 19 January 2025.
 His term expired on 21 January.
 Otzma Yehudit has stated its intention to rejoin the governing coalition if the deal does not result in a permanent ceasefire.
 His party announced their intention to return to the government on 18 March 2025.
 The cabinet approved Ben-Gvir's reappointment that night and it was approved by the Knesset the following day.

+Ben-Gvir spearheaded the attempted construction of a crocodile-filled moat around Ktzi'ot Prison in July 2026.
+However, construction was halted on 2 August due to a legal challenge by animal rights activists.
+Middle East Eye reported at the time that the project was "the latest in a series of measures proposed by [Ben-Gvir] to make detention conditions for Palestinian prisoners even more unbearable".

+On 16 August 2026 Ben-Gvir appeared on the October 8 podcast hosted by Rom Braslavski.
+During the podcast Ben-Gvir publicly criticised Netanyahu and called for further escalation in Gaza, suggesting targeted killing of Palestinians "not worthy of life".

+International sanctions, travel bans and legal actions

+"FCK BNGVR" is a popular sign held by protesters in Israel against Ben-Gvir and the Netanyahu government.

 On 10 June 2025, the governments of the United Kingdom, Canada, Australia, New Zealand, and Norway announced that they would impose travel bans and freeze Ben-Gvir's assets alongside Finance Minister Bezalel Smotrich, accusing them of inciting settler violence against Palestinians in the West Bank.
 The decision was criticized by the two ministers and the United States.
 In July 2025, he was also sanctioned by the governments of Slovenia and the Netherlands.
 In September 2025, the government of Spain sanctioned him.